kingmak/DirWalk/README.md

-# dircetory_Walkter
+# dircetory_Walker
-a tool to walk a directory and print files and folders
+a tool to walk a directory and print files and folders (kind of like the tree tool in linux)